dy/typographic-hotkeys/README.md

-# Typographic hotkeys
+# Typographic Hotkeys

-Extend default Windows keyboard with special typographic symbols like –, —, ™, ℠, ©, ®, €, ≠, ±, ≤, ≶, other.
-It enables **Mac OS X** special characters shortcuts, **Linux** compose keys, **HTML** symbol codes, **MS Office**-like autocorrection and makes a bit of other enhancements.
+Extend default Windows keyboard with special typographic symbols like –, —, ™, ℠, ©, ®, €, ≠, ±, ≤, ≶ and other.
+Script enables **Mac OS X** special characters shortcuts, **Linux** compose keys, **HTML** symbol codes, **MS Office**-like autocorrection and makes a bit of other enhancements.

 * Basic typograpy «», „‟, “”, –, —, … (__Thin space!__)
 * Math ±, ≤, ≥, ×, …